The Pros & Cons of Different Types of Health Insurance

 - Premium savings can be used to purchase other forms of care like dental or vision coverage.

-- Short Term Health Insurance has a broad network of healthcare providers and is accepted at many of the top hospitals and cancer centers in the United States.
+- Short Term Medical Insurance has a broad network of healthcare providers and is accepted at many of the top hospitals and cancer centers in the United States.

 - Year round applications for insurance that are not contingent on the Open Enrollment Period.

-- In an updated ruling, and depending on which state you live in, Short Term Health Insurance plans can be renewable for up to 36 months.
+- In an updated ruling, and depending on which state you live in, Short Term Medical Insurance plans can be renewable for up to 36 months.

-What Are Some of the Limitations of Short Term Health Insurance?
+What Are Some of the Limitations of Short Term Medical Insurance?